+Though seriously shaken, the CMC Board of Directors took immediate action.
 They assumed Susanna’s executive duties and brought renowned dharma teachers to fill in for Allan and keep CMC going.
 Susanna healed slowly and Allan defied medical opinion and survived.
 They both returned to their beloved sangha (community) barely four months after the accident.

 Throughout this crisis, CMC’s leadership expanded its faculty and community of volunteers.
 CMC grew to offer sessions on Sundays and Wednesdays, attracting more than 6000+ visitors in a typical year.

 During the Covid-19 pandemic, CMC pivoted to offer sessions online, attracting an increasingly global sangha.